danhetrick/ircpatch/README.md

 ### example.patch

-[example.patch](https://github.com/danhetrick/ircpatch/blob/unstable/example.patch "example.patch") is an example of a patchfile:  every "server" element causes the bot to connect to a server, and every "channel" element causes the bot to join a channel.
+[example.patch](https://github.com/danhetrick/ircpatch/blob/unstable/example.patch "example.patch") is an example of a patchfile:  every "server" element causes the bot to connect to a server, and every "channel" element causes the bot to join a channel (creating a link).
 Patchfiles are XML based, and feature a number of elements, some required, and some not:

 ### Required patchfile elements
   * `channel` - Sets the channel to relay.
 At least one channel element is required.